hark444/gluco_meter/README.md

 ### Configuration

 - Override the published ports by setting `BACKEND_PORT` or `FRONTEND_PORT` environment variables before running `docker compose`.
-- During the frontend build the `VITE_API_BASE_URL` build argument defaults to `http://backend:8000/api`, which allows the static assets to reach the backend service through Docker's internal network.
-Set this argument to point at an external API when deploying the frontend image separately.
+- During the frontend build the `VITE_API_BASE_URL` build argument defaults to `/api`.
+The Nginx container proxies requests from `/api` to the backend service, so the browser only needs to reach the frontend's origin.
+Override this argument when deploying the frontend image separately.
 - The backend image includes the application code and runs `uvicorn app.main:app --host 0.0.0.0 --port 8000` by default.
 Swap in a different ASGI server or adjust worker counts by overriding the container command in your own Compose or orchestration definition.

 ## Next Steps